Senior Manager – Accommodation & Shared Living

-The Cluster Manager role involves managing our high-level support properties, and staff in that area.
+This role involves managing our high-level support properties, and staff in that area.
 Damien is one of quite a few long timers here at Interaction – having been with us for 11 years.

 Damien is currently doing his PhD, researching how the NDIS is impacting the professional identity of managers working for NFPs.
 In his spare time, Damien can be seen driving his 3 teenagers around Sydney to their many social events.

 Rachel has been with Interaction for two years.
-Her main responsibilities are: working alongside the people we serve, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities.
+Her main responsibilities are: working alongside the people we support, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities.
 She ensures her team provides high quality service, to create an empowering work environment that is performance driven with an engaged staff culture, and encourages teamwork through communication and innovation.

-According to Rachel, becoming Cluster Manager has been the biggest achievement in her professional career thus far.
+According to Rachel, this role has been the biggest achievement in her professional career thus far.
 She has been working within the community services sector alongside people with a range of disabilities, mental health and early intervention for ten plus years.
 Straight out of high school with a fascination for mental health she completed her Bachelor degree in Social Science, then applied for a job in mental health and fell into disability instead.
 She has never looked back, and could never envision her life doing anything else.

 Outside of work, given that Rachel’s favourite past-time is shopping – her local Westfields is probably where you will find her!
 She also enjoys sport, and tries to get in as much family/friend time as she can – especially if it involves a cheeky apple martini…